GeekTrainer/help-desk-bot-lab/exercise4-KnowledgeBase.md

-# Exercise 4: Implementing a Help Desk Knowledge Base with Azure Search and Cosmos DB (C#)
+# Exercise 4: Implementing a Help Desk Knowledge Base with Azure Search and Cosmos DB

 Your bots can also help the user navigate large amounts of content and create a data-driven exploration experience for users.
 In this exercise you will learn how to add search functionality to the bot to help users explore a knowledge base.
 To do this, you will connect the Bot to the Azure Search service that will index KB articles stored in an Azure Cosmos DB.